Chris Vance (politician): 2004 Washington gubernatorial election

+2016 U.S. Senate election

 On September 8, 2015, Vance announced that he was running for the United States Senate.
 During the campaign he stated that could not support Donald Trump for President.
-Vance lost by a significant margin in 2016 to incumbent Democrat Patty Murray, who received the most votes ever in a United States Senate election in Washington state.
+Vance lost by a significant margin in 2016 to incumbent Democrat Patty Murray.

-In 2017, Vance joined the American Civil Liberties Union.
+2022 Washington Senate Bid

 On March 15, 2022, Vance announced he was running for the Washington State Senate as an independent in the same 31st district he represented in the State House 30 years earlier.
+He lost the general election, garnering 44% of the vote.

 Departure from Republican Party

 On September 29, 2017, Vance announced on KUOW's "Week in Review" podcast that he had left the Republican Party, saying the following:

 I now consider myself an independent.
 I am no longer a Republican after 36 years...For years I've seen the party move away from things I believed in...It didn't begin with Trump, but he certainly accelerated the process...I just don't agree with [the Republican Party] on 90% of the issues they talk about today.